Print Friendly and PDF

 SSL do not sell USB cables independent of the cables included with the product.

-Ensure that you are plugged directly into the DAW computer and not using a USB hub for testing.
+Ensure that you are plugged directly into the computer and not using a USB hub.
 USB hubs could cause power issues, or you may need a powered USB hub.

 USB hubs